datacamp/authoring/docs/courses/exercises/video-exercises/scripts.md

 # Writing `VideoExercise` Scripts

+This page provides guidance on writing good video scripts.

 ## Examples

 From [Putting stringr together](https://campus.datacamp.com/courses/string-manipulation-in-r-with-stringr/string-basics?ex=9) in "String Manipulation in R with stringr".
 This gradually builds up code to generate the lyrics to the song "Old MacDonald had a farm".
 The novelty value (including a singing instructor) and use of pop culture make it highly memorable.
 The way that a complex output is generated from repeated use of a single, simple function is also rather powerful.